ssahani/hyper2kvm/README.md

 `hyper2kvm` is a production-oriented toolkit for migrating virtual machines
 from **multiple hypervisors and disk ecosystems**
-(VMware, Hyper-V, cloud images, raw artifacts)
+(VMware, Hyper-V, cloud images, raw artifacts, physical exports)
 into **KVM/QEMU-bootable systems** — **without relying on boot-time luck**.

 KVM/QEMU is treated as the **target truth**.